-The purpose of this report on internal control over state compliance is solely to describe the scope of our testing of internal control over state compliance and the results of that testing based on the requirements of the 2021-2022 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the 2022-2023 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting.
 Accordingly, this report is not suitable for any other purpose.

-Ed Saelly LLP
+Esde Saelly LLP

-Schedule of Findings and Questioned Costs June 30, 2022
+Schedule of Findings and Questioned Costs June 30, 2023